Slow Down and See What’s New

 Ask Store Employees for Help

-Store employees usually have a pretty good idea of which foods sell well, have some fun ideas to try, and where the hard to find products are located.
+Store employees usually have a pretty good idea of which foods sell well, have some fun ideas to try, and where the hard-to-find products are located.
 Especially if you’re shopping at a store that tends to cater to those who eat specific diets like vegan and vegetarian.

 If you want to buy a specific product that you have just read about, but don’t see it on the shelves, don’t be afraid to talk to the employees or ask for the manager.
 The product may be in a different section than you read about online.
 Even if your store doesn’t carry it, the manager may suggest where you can find it nearby or sometimes they may even help you order it in.